 Despite global crisis and enforced travel restrictions, medical value tourism in India still holds a great position.

-Medical Tourism in India – News, Updates, Guides and Trends by Dr Prem
+Guide to Medical Tourism in India – Facts, Trends, News, Services, Research, Business and Updates by Dr Prem

 India as a Medical Value Tourism destination